Enhancing Safety With GPS Tracking: A Lifeline For Adults With Mental Disabilities

 Can GPS Trackers Be Used To Locate Individuals With Autism Who Have Wandered Off?

-Yes, real time GPS trackers are particularly useful for individuals with autism who have a tendency to wander off.
+Yes, real time GPS trackers are particularly useful for individuals with autism who tend to wander off.
 The AngelSense GPS tracker, for example, is designed specifically for individuals with autism.
 It includes a device alarm, location tracker, and live tracking features that can be used to locate individuals who have wandered off.

 Are GPS Locators Useful For Law Enforcement In Locating A Missing Individual With Mental Disability?